 Finally you are also able to redeem Aeroplan points for non-flight rewards including hotels, car rentals, Air Canada Vacations packages, gift cards (soon to be electronic only so you'll get them right away!), merchandise (the catalog is being expanded greatly thanks to partnerships with new retailers) and more.

-Probably the most popular or will be the most popular benefit that has been added to the card is the first checked bag free† benefit.
-Provided for the cardholder and up to 8 companions on the same reservation this benefit waives the fee associated with basic and standard economy class fares.
-This saves the cardholder $30 per bag on flights in Canada, to the U.S., Mexico & Caribbean.
-It will also save $70 per bag if you buy the cheapest economy basic fares to Europe.
-(Pricing was current as of February 17, 2021)
+Probably the most popular benefit that has been added to all Aeroplan co-brand cards is the first checked bag free benefit.
+It is provided for the cardholder and up to 8 companions on the same reservation and it waives the fee associated with basic and standard economy class fares.
+This saves the cardholder $35 per bag on flights in Canada, to the U.S., Mexico & Caribbean.
+It will also save $75 per bag if you buy the cheapest economy basic fares to Europe.
+(Pricing was current as of October 2, 2024)

 Air Canada benefits are also extended to additional cardholders which for this card is primarily the first checked bag free.
 This means additional cardholders don't have to be travelling with the primary cardholder to enjoy the benefit.